ReductStore Settings

 |---|---|---|

 By default, ReductStore uses the local file system to store data.
-To use a remote backend, set the RS_REMOTE_BACKEND_TYPE variable to S3 and configure the other variables accordingly.
+To use a remote backend, set RS_REMOTE_BACKEND_TYPE to s3 or azure and configure the other variables accordingly.

 When the remote backend is enabled, ReductStore caches data in the folder specified by the RS_REMOTE_CACHE_PATH variable, thereby reducing the number of requests made to the remote backend.